 Tuition fee loans and loans for living costs are available, as well as non-repayable NUA bursaries that take into account family income.
 Find out how to apply for funding.

-Tuition fee loans are available for UK and EU students.
+Tuition fee loans are available for UK students.

 - Available to cover the full cost of your tuition

 - You don’t have to pay for your course up front yourself

 - Only start paying back when you are earning over £26,575 per year

 Maintenance Loan for undergraduate study – 2021/22

 Student Maintenance Loans are available from Student Finance England for UK students to help with living costs such as accommodation, food, clothes, travel and course expenses.
 The amount students receive is dependent on household income and any maintenance grant received.

 - A loan of up to £9,203 may be available if you live away from home.